mmdagent-ex/site-doc/content.en/docs/00_build.md

 On Windows, an executable file has ".exe" prefix and the plugin files has ".dll" suffix.
 On macOS and Linux, there is no ".exe" for executable file, and plugin file has ".so" suffix instead.
 {{< /hint >}}

 Under `AppData`, there are various data files required for execution, and `DLLs` includes external DLLs necessary for operation for Windows.
+Note that for x64 build MMDAgent-EX will read `DLLs64` folder instead of `DLLs`.

     Release/
     ├── MMDAgent-EX.exe
     ├── MMDAgent-EX.mdf
     ├── AppData/
     ├── DLLs/
+    ├── DLLs64/
     └── Plugins/
         ├── Plugin_AnyScript.dll
         ├── Plugin_Audio.dll